 Make iterative improvements

 Once you’ve completed the implementation process, allow time for the system to bed in.
 Track its use and get user feedback – both internally and from your freelancers.
-This will allow you to identify areas of inefficiencies and make iterative improvements to your processes to drive maximum benefit from your Freelance Management System.
+This will allow you to identify areas of inefficiencies and make iterative improvements to your processes to drive maximum benefit from your Freelance Management Software.

 Communicate with your account manager

-Best Freelance Management Systems in 2021
+Best Current Freelance Management Software

 This is a popular freelance marketplace that also includes hiring and payroll capabilities.
 Upwork offers three different hiring models — you can post your own project requirements and wait for responses, you can browse through the project catalogue and pick the type of skills you need, or you can let Upwork’s recruiters scout for and find the best talent for your business.
 Once you hire the right professional and complete your project, you can pay them through Upwork, all while ensuring compliance.

-Toptal specialises in helping organisations find the best talent — within 24 hours.
+Toptal specialises in helping organizations find the best talent — within 24 hours.
 It has an extremely selective vetting and verification process, which means that out of the thousands of freelance applicants from around the world, only the top 3% is chosen to be a part of Toptal’s exclusive network.
 This, together with a trial process, means the platform can guarantee the right fit every time.
 Apart from the administrative aspects of hiring, the platform also handles certain parts of the invoicing process.

 WorkMarket leverages AI capabilities to bring agility back into the process of hiring and managing your extended workforce.
 Its intelligent system helps you verify and correctly classify freelancers, contingent workers and 1099 contractors, thus enabling you to manage compliance effectively.
 It also offers a dashboard that can be accessed through a mobile app.
 This lets you manage assignments on the go, track progress and make payments, easily and flexibly.

-This is another end-to-end FMS that allows you to find, onboard, manage, track and pay freelancers from one platform.
+This is another end-to-end Freelancer Management Software that allows you to find, onboard, manage, track and pay freelancers from one platform.
 It allows you to integrate your existing HR, accounting and project management tools, which helps you streamline your processes even further.
 Apart from these features, it has text messaging capabilities that lets you connect with freelancers in real time.
 This makes it easy for you to give and receive updates within seconds, thus enabling you to make the hiring and management process extremely transparent for your freelancers.